Non-fixation for conservative stochastic dynamics on the line

 \section{The model description and main result}

 Self organized criticality (SOC) is a universal property describing systems that have critical points as an attractor.
-In most of the examples of SOC simple local moves give rise to complex global properties.
-These systems are driven under their natural evolution to a state at the boundary between stable and unstable states without any fine-tuning of parameters.
-A canonical example of such a model with mass conservation is the Abelian Sandpile model which was proposed by Bak, Tang and Weisenfeld \cite{BTW87}.
+In most of the examples of SOC, simple local moves give rise to complex global properties.
+These systems are driven under their natural evolution to the boundary between stable and unstable states without any fine-tuning of parameters.
+A canonical and widely studied example of such a model is the Abelian Sandpile model proposed by Bak, Tang and Weisenfeld \cite{BTW87}.
 In this model, in finite volume, particles are added at random, which dissipate across the boundary; the corresponding closed system in the infinite volume setting is a so-called \emph{fixed energy sandpile} where the total number of particles is conserved.

 In a sequence of influential papers Dickman, Vespignani and their co-authors \cite{DVZ98, VDMZ98, VDMZ00, SOC2} developed a theory of SOC, which has since become widely accepted in statistical physics literature.
 Their theory predicts a specific relationship between driven dissipative systems and the corresponding systems where total number of particles is conserved; and in particular an \emph{absorbing state phase transition}, exhibited by the latter system as the particle density is varied.
 In the finite state, even though there is no tuning parameter, they argued that the loss of particles through the sink(s) is balanced with the dynamical addition of new particles, driving the system to the edge of instability.
 However subsequently, there has been some controversy in the mathematics and physics community surrounding their predictions.
 We elaborate more on this in \S~\ref{s:background}.